-When buying refurbished iPhones or refurbished MacBooks, you may come across the terms “seller refurbished” and “manufacturer refurbished.”
-You’ll probably read it in a product description or in the title of a product listing.
+When buying refurbished iPhones or refurbished MacBooks, you may come across the terms seller refurbished and manufacturer refurbished.
+You’ll probably read it in a product description or the title of a product listing.
 These terms designate how the product was refurbished and who did it.

-Unfortunately, refurbished stores and platforms don’t often explain what exactly manufacturer refurbished and seller refurbished mean.
-As a result, you’re left totally puzzled about the product, concerned about its cosmetic quality and working condition.
+Unfortunately, refurbished stores and platforms don’t often explain what exactly manufacturer refurbished, and seller refurbished mean.
+As a result, you may feel puzzled about the product, concerned about its cosmetic quality and working condition.

 In this article, we’ll explain the definitions of manufacturer refurbished and seller refurbished—and which is better for you.

-A manufacturer refurbished product is a product that has been refurbished by the original manufacturer of the device, rather than a third-party seller or retailer.
-So, for example, a manufacturer refurbished iPhone is an iPhone that has been refurbished, in-house, by Apple technicians.
+A manufacturer refurbished product is a product that has been refurbished by the device’s original manufacturer rather than a third-party seller or retailer.
+So, for example, a manufacturer refurbished iPhone is an iPhone that has been refurbished in-house by Apple technicians.

 Manufacturer refurbished products are only ever sold by the manufacturer themselves.
-Though, you can still compare prices and deals on manufacturer refurbished phones and laptops through platforms such as RefurbMe.
+You can still compare prices and deals on manufacturer refurbished phones and laptops through platforms such as RefurbMe.

-A common misconception with manufacturer refurbished phones and laptops is that, because they were refurbished by the company that made them in the first place, they will be of a higher quality than seller refurbished products.
+A common misconception with manufacturer refurbished phones and laptops is that they will be of a higher quality than seller refurbished products because they were refurbished by the company that made them in the first place.

 But this isn’t strictly true.
 Manufacturer and seller refurbished products can be equal in terms of quality regardless.

-Manufacturer refurbished products do tend to include a warranty.
+Manufacturer refurbished products tend to include a warranty.
 With the Apple Certified Refurbished program (Apple’s own refurbished service), a one-year, limited Apple warranty is included in the price.
-Though, you can also pay extra (prices vary) to extend this warranty.
+Though, you can also pay an additional fee to extend this warranty.

 In addition to the warranty, Apple operates a 14-day returns policy.
-So, if something goes wrong with your device within two weeks of you receiving it, you’re able to return it.
+If something goes wrong with your device within two weeks after receiving it, you’re able to return it.

-A seller refurbished product is a device that was refurbished by someone other than the manufacturers.
-This may be a professional third-party refurbishment firm, an individual with the tools to refurbish products in their own home, or a retailer with an in-house refurbishment team.
+A seller refurbished product is a device that was refurbished by someone other than the manufacturers, being a professional third-party refurbishment firm, an individual with the tools to renovate products in their own home, or a retailer with an in-house refurbishment team.

-You will likely see the term “seller refurbished” on online shopping platforms such as eBay that allow individuals to sell pre-owned goods they no longer want or need.
-On these platforms, the term seller refurbished is often used to mean that the seller personally refurbished the product.
+You will likely see the term seller refurbished on online shopping platforms such as eBay, allowing individuals to sell pre-owned goods they no longer want or need.
+On these platforms, the term seller refurbished means that the seller personally refurbished the product.
 This may include testing, repairing, and cleaning the device.

-Online retail platforms such as Amazon also list products as seller refurbished.
-This helps you distinguish between a product that was refurbished by a reseller and a product that was refurbished by its manufacturer.
+Online retail platforms such as Amazon also list products as seller refurbished, which can help you distinguish between a product that was refurbished by a reseller and a product that was refurbished by its manufacturer.

-Seller refurbished phones and laptops can be good; they can be reliable, high quality and will work as advertised.
+Seller refurbished phones and laptops can be good; they can be reliable, high-quality, and work as advertised.
 However, it very much depends on where you buy them from.
 Shop smart so that you aren’t at risk of falling prey to misleading sellers.

 What grading information does the reseller provide?

 Do your research into the refurbished grades the seller uses for their products.
 How do they highlight the cosmetic quality of their refurbished devices?
 The best quality is refurbished grade A which means that the phone or laptop will be like new.
-Refurbished grade B is also a respectable quality, though it may display some blemishes.
+Refurbished grade B is also of decent quality, though it may display some blemishes.

 How does the reseller refurbish their products?

 This is a crucial question to ask before buying a seller refurbished phone or laptop.
-Warranties give you some backup in the event that something goes wrong with the product that you’ve purchased.
+Warranties give you some backup if something goes wrong with the product you’ve purchased.
 They’re also a sign that the seller is confident in the quality of the products they’re selling.

 All of the respected refurbished retailers listed on RefurbMe offer warranties with their products.
 Every refurbished deal includes a minimum warranty of 30-days, though these default warranties may be as long as one year from the time you receive the product.

 Which is better: seller refurbished or manufacturer refurbished?
-There are two main factors which come into play when choosing between the two:
+Two main factors come into play when choosing between the two: